MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

             Swiper+Special Thumbbar, improvement: changed loading of CSS-files for better performance and CLS.
             Swiper, improvement: included Lazy Loading for images in swiperClass.js js-code because Swiper V9 removed the Lazy Loading module completely.
 Native browser lazy loading did not work
             Swiper, bugfix: hashnavigation correction.
             Swiper, Version Note: Version kept to 9.0.5.
-Shortly tested with 9.3.2 which did not work (TODO) Swiper, bugfix: handling of indices between swiper, thumbbar and map corrected and improved.
+Shortly tested with 9.3.2 which did not work.
+            Swiper, bugfix: handling of indices between swiper, thumbbar and map corrected and improved.
 Swiper in Loop mode handles indices differently. fslightbox, improvement: changed synchronous loading of images when fslightbox changes.
 Is done on Close of fslightbox.
 So users of the free version will see the updated image in Swiper as well.